 The SD Memory Cards and Memory Sticks have a write-protect switch to prevent image data from being deleted.
 However, when the card is protected, images cannot be recorded.
-If an attempt is made to record or delete an image with the camera, the card-protected message appears the viewfinder indicator lamp blinks.
+If an attempt is made to record or delete an image with the camera, the card-protected message appears and both viewfinder indicator lamps blink.
 For memory card care and store see page 100.

 If the unable-to-read message appears, the inserted card in the camera may need to be formatted.
 A card used in another camera may also have to be formatted before being used.
 A card can be formatted in the setup menu (p.
-64).
+71).
 When a card is formatted, all the data on the card is permanently erased.